goabstract/Marketing-for-Engineers/README.md

 * [17 Email Scripts That Have Helped Us Grow Our Business (For You to Steal)](https://www.groovehq.com/blog/business-email-templates) from Groove Team.
 * And finally!
 Look this [mind-blowing UserOnboard site](http://www.useronboard.com/onboarding-teardowns/) with many examples of how popular web apps handle their onboarding experiences.
 The author, Samuel Hulick, made screenshots with explanations of every user step - from signing to the welcome email.

+Subscriber emails are good for announcing new feature releases or new blog post, sending educational materials or newsletters.
 When you have a new product release, you can use launch emails as an effective tool for growing users engagement:
 * [The 20 Best Product Launch Emails That Reengage Users](https://www.appcues.com/blog/product-launch-emails/) by appcues.com team.
 * [A little thing about release notes.
 Why they’re important to us, and how we approach the writing of them at Slack](https://slackhq.com/a-little-thing-about-release-notes-997d2e06842d)